Today’s Choices for Walk-In Tubs, Showers, and Other Home Safety Options

 A walk-in tub also alleviates the pressure put on a person’s back, hips, and knees when they step up and over an obstacle.
-A working door also allows a wheelchair user or someone who uses other such devices to easily transfer from their wheelchair or walker to the tub seat, while still balancing themselves on the edge of the tub and staying safely on their feet.
+A working door also allows a wheelchair user or someone who uses other such devices to easily transfer from their wheelchair or walker to the tub seat, while still balancing themselves on the edge of the tub and staying safe on their feet.

 Why Convert a Tub to Shower

-Another excellent option for those with mobility issues to a tub to shower conversion.
+Another excellent option for those with mobility issues to a tub-to-shower conversion.
 This project removes the bathtub and uses that same footprint for a walk-in shower surround.
 A small lip is also added to keep water inside the tub or the space might be expanded for added room in the shower.

-Another advantage to bathtub to shower conversions is that the open space allows more room for shower seat, grab bars, and other such handicap features.
+Another advantage to a bathtub to shower conversions is that the open space allows more room for shower seats, grab bars, and other such handicap features.
 Enlarging the footprint of the shower area also means more wall space for grab bars and oversized seating as well as added showerheads for more convenient bathing for wheelchair users.

 Choosing Handicap Stair Lifts

-Handicap stair lifts are also an excellent option for those with mobility issues and for wheelchair users.
+Handicap stair lifts are also an excellent option for those with mobility issues and wheelchair users.
 A handicap stair lift offers a durable seat attached to a track that glides up and down staircases, allowing a person easy access to upper floors without having to utilize stairs.

-A handicap stair lift is also a convenient option for homes with porch steps, and especially those in areas prone to heavy snow and ice.
+A handicap stair lift is also a convenient option for homes with porch steps, especially those in areas prone to heavy snow and ice.
 Rather than risking a fall on slippery steps outside the home, someone with mobility or balance issues might use the stair lift to bypass their front steps altogether, reducing the risk of a slip and fall injury.